im-AMS/Conformal-Maps/README.md

 ## Examples

-Here are a few preview images, that show how squares get transformed by conformal mappings.
+Here are a few preview images, that show how squares get transformed by complex variable mappings.

+**Caution:** One of those may not be conformal, or angle preserving!

 w=e^z (origin is the square [-1.5, 1.5] x [-1.5, 1.5])
 ![e^z](Figures/e^z.gif)